|

 a good move since it led to my only triumph

-game, we kept the ball for a while as my team scored several baskets.
-I even got a rebound as a missed shot caromed deep towards the corner directly to where I was standing
+of the day.
+I got a rebound as a missed shot caromed deep towards the corner directly to where I was standing.

 Wow, a rebound!
 Over in the bleachers I smiled as Michael cheered and applauded my feat!